sandipkulat18/USA-Housing-Price/README.md

 ## Features with zero Coefficient

-In our analysis, some features in our Lasso regression model had coefficients of 0.0, indicating that they do not significantly impact the prediction of home prices.
-Here are the features with coefficients of 0.0:
+<u>In our analysis, some features in our Lasso regression model had coefficients of 0.0, indicating that they do not significantly impact the prediction of home prices.
+Here are the features with coefficients of 0.0</u>

 |
 These features do not have a significant impact on the prediction of home prices in our model.